[ Printer Friendly Version ] [ Report Abuse ]

 I slowly sat down at a table near the door, wondering why I hadn’t seen even a hair of any other patients.

-“Eat this.
-Eat this.
-And eat this,” she said, placing three plates in front of me and seating herself opposite.
+“You need to finish everything on your plate,” she said, placing my lunch front of me and seating herself opposite.
 I noted the lack of sympathy and cajoling, and frowned at her.
 Was this seriously how the ward was run?

 “Erm… thank you?”
 I questioned, and the warden harrumphed.

 Lacking anything else to do, I lay back on the hard bed, whose legs were bolted onto the floor and sheets attached to the blankets.
-I sighed - I wasn’t one of those girls, who self-harmed and who needed to be protected from themselves.
+I sighed - I someone who self-harmed and who needed to be protected from themselves.
 The sunlight from the blue sky I’d admired only that morning struggled through the barred window and I bit my lip and sighed once more – what on earth had I gotten myself into this time?